|

 Click on button Add Template Space(s).
 A Modulet window will pop up.

-enables a user to populate their scheme with Template Spaces that are
+to populate their scheme with Template Spaces that are provided in

-provided in ONUMA Planning System™ or created by the user in
+ONUMA System™ or created by the user in other buildings,

 Method 3: Add